 A Giraffe has a perfect sense of hearing and smell and can close its muscular nostrils to protect against sandstorms and ants.

 Giraffe hunting, while unusual, is well worthwhile.
+They have good eyesight.

 Male giraffes become darker as they age.

 The giraffe’s prehensile tongue is about 18 inches long. for getting at the most challenging foliage.
 Also, the tongue is purplish-black, perhaps to protect against sunburn, and helps grasp foliage, as well as for grooming and cleaning the animal’s nose.